 7. Wynn & Encore, Las Vegas – 4,748 Rooms

 Sister establishments Wynn and Encore are both under ten years old.
-In which, Wynn first opening its doors in 2005 and Encore the following suit in 2008.
+Which, Wynn first opened its doors in 2005, and Encore followed suit in 2008.
 Both hotels, however, had a lot of success, especially in the luxury lodgings market.
 The Wynn and Encore, which face Mandalay Bay, have a combined total of 4,748 rooms, all of which are labeled as “Gold List” Suites.
 The Wynn offers an 18-hole golf course as well as a Ferrari showroom, in addition to the normal amenities found in a high-end Las Vegas hotel.
 Staying in either hotel will set you back at least $120 per night.